-Professional fees were \$582,947 for the year ended September 30, 2014 (2013 - \$539,624).
-Professional fees for the current year included legal and related fees in connection to the Concerned Shareholder Information Circular dated November 8, 2013, as well the legal fees surrounding the retirement of the Company's former President and Chief Executive Officer.
+Professional fees were \$109,755 for the year ended September 30, 2015 (2014 - \$582,947).
+Professional fees decreased by \$473,192 over the comparative year.
+Professional fees for the 2014 comparative year included legal and related fees in connection to the Concerned Shareholder Information Circular dated November 8, 2013, as well the legal fees surrounding the retirement of the Company's former President and Chief Executive Officer.

-Travel costs were \$684,827 for the year ended September 30, 2014 (2013 - \$1,573,167).
+Travel costs were \$419,024 for the year ended September 30, 2015 (2014 - \$684,827).
 Travel costs are primarily related to the Company's attendance at investor conferences and meetings in Asia and Europe.
-During the current year, the Company implemented spending reductions of travel as part of its cost savings efforts resulting in a decrease of \$888,340 over the comparative year.
+The Company continues with spending reductions of travel as part of its cost savings efforts resulting in a decrease of \$265,803 over the comparative year.